molecule/molecule.github.io/_post_drafts/CS260B - RR06 - Wearable Computing.md

+---
+layout: post
+date: 2017-09-17
+---

+Both of these papers are impressively deep and broad explorations of wearable technology.
+They address so many concerns, both obvious and not, that they were thrilling to read.

 #### Augmented Reality through Wearable Computing
 Thad Starner, Steve Mann, Bradley Rhodes, Jeffrey Levine, Jennifer Healey, Dana Kirsch, Rosalind W. Picard, and Alex Pentland
 Presence: Teleoperators and Virtual Environments 1997 6:4, 386-398
 http://dx.doi.org/10.1162/pres.1997.6.4.386
 http://www.mitpressjournals.org/doi/10.1162/pres.1997.6.4.386

+I've seen Thad Starner speak, and in particular I've seen him demonstrate his wearable computing.
+He was sporting Google Glass at the talk, and his presentation involved one of the most seamless interactions with Google Glass that I've ever seen.
+He performed a search for a random phrase suggested by the audience and presented the data, and only later revealed that his Glass had helped him.
+Of course it was in a practiced presentation, but his ability to send commands to his Glass and maintain the flow of conversation was quite good.
+That is always one of my main concerns when considering augmented reality systems - I imagine a sort of dystopic future where people zone out in the middle of sentences, distracted by something on their AR screen.
+Actually, I already see this happening when people are interrupted by notifications from their smartwatches: it's brief, but irritating, as their attention is dragged towards whatever is buzzing on their wrist.
+Even if they dismiss it, the interruption already occurred.
+When describing the Remembrance Agent, the authors claim users could ignore the data, only attending when they're interested.
+But I question the likelihood of that.
+I already get phantom phone buzzes in my pocket, and the effort required to dismiss a notification can be enough to derail my train of thought.

+They did provide some compelling use-cases.
+I was particularly drawn to the personalized museum visit: how exciting to be able to dig into more details that each person is interested!
+By combining this with the Sotto Voce project, you could allow people to "look over the shoulder" of someone else as they chased interesting ideas.

 "Agent" --> implies 'intelligence' or at least something that tries to be intelligent.
 Relates to Horvitz' Principles of Mixed-Initiative User Interfaces. "anticipate needs" - this is super super hard to do.